Elizabeth Warren breathed life into her presidential campaign at last night’s Democratic debate by attacking Michael Bloomberg.

 She could have legitimately staked claim to being the most electable candidate.
 Her background as a prosecutor left her uniquely suited to lay out a case for a one-term Trump presidency.

-The potential historic nature of her candidacy as a minority woman leading the Democratic Party into a general election battle could have unified all factions of the party.
+The potential historic nature of her candidacy as a minority woman leading the Democrats into a general election battle could have unified all factions of the party.
 She could have also assembled a multi-racial coalition of voters not seen since Barack Obama’s candidacy.

-Kamala Harris’ presidential campaign was done-in by the one thing that hard to fix: the candidate.
+The Harris campaign was done-in by the one thing that is hard to fix: the candidate.

 Multiple stories of persistent campaign tensions were published throughout her campaign.
-Recent reports from Washington Post and the New York Times we’re damning assessments in how Harris was running her campaign.
+Reports from The Washington Post and The New York Times we’re damning assessments into how Harris was running her campaign.

 The tragedy of Kamala Harris’ campaign for president is that her promise as a nominee couldn’t outduel her self-inflicted wounds.